godomainz/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

-Check the status of the service sudo service kubelet status journalctl -u kubelet -f sudo netstat -ap | grep -i "listen" | grep "kubelet"
+Check the status of the service sudo service kubelet status journalctl -u kubelet -f sudo netstat -ap | grep -i "listen" | grep "kubelet" (make sure there is a process on 10255)

 > Remember to run the above commands on worker node: `worker-2`